Best Ashton Cigars by Strength (Mild to Full)

 Heritage Puro Sol is where Ashton bridges approachability with bold character.
 It’s medium in strength, so it delivers more punch than the mild and mild‑medium lines but stays balanced.

-Profile & Strength
+Profile and Strength

-• Medium body with complex layers of cocoa, cedar, leather, caramel, and spices.
+• Medium body with complex layers of cocoa, cedar, leather, caramel and spices.

 When You Want Depth

-Great for those who smoke regularly and want a cigar that pairs well with bourbon, aged rum, or espresso after dinner.
+Great for those who smoke regularly and want a cigar that pairs well with bourbon, aged rum or espresso after dinner.

 Medium‑Full to Full: For Seasoned Smokers Who Crave Impact